CortopiaStudios/GORN2-Mod-Kit/README.md

 Various guideline documents are also included under the folder `Assets/Guidelines/`.

+## Adding custom weapons
+It's possible to create custom weapons that are selectable in the Custom Mode weapons menu.
+Create a prefab for the weapon (currently it's recommended to see how existing weapons are implemented, for example `Assets/Cortopia/Prefabs/Weapons/BoneClub.prefab`), mark it as an addressable with the addressable label `Weapon` to make it appear in Custom Mode.

+Add the component `ObjectDescrption` in the root object in the prefab to give the weapon a specific sprite that will be shown in the Custom Mode weapons menu.
+The name that will be shown is the name of the prefab.

+## Adding custom armors

+Custom armors will appear in the Custom Mode menu where the player can toggle what armor sets the enemies in the game should spawn with.
+Similar to custom weapons, create a prefab for the armor set (see `Assets/Cortopia/Prefabs/Armor/ArmorSet_Iron.prefab` how armor sets are implemented in the game), mark it as an addressable with the addressable label `Armor` to make it appear in Custom Mode.

+Add the component `ObjectDescrption` in the root object in the prefab to give the armor a spefific sprite that will be shown in the Custom Mode menu.
+The name that will be shown is the name of the prefab.

+## Adding custom

 ## Referencing core game assets inside a mod

 ## Physics materials